LERCAutomation/DataSearches-UserGuide/anatomy/anatomy.rst

 	GIS output from the Data Searches Tool (ArcGIS implementation)

-The GIS output is stored, together with all other outputs from the tool, in a user defined folder (:ref:`figOutputFolder`).
+The GIS output is stored, together with all other outputs from the tool, in a user defined folder (:numref:`figOutputFolder`).
 These outputs may include a combination of GIS layers, the buffer layer that was used, tabular layers in different formats, a combined sites table, and the log file.

 .. _figOutputFolder: